Send the link below via email or IMCopy

 Why Was The Statue of Liberty Built?

-Around 1865, the French historian and president of the Anti-Slavery Society, Edouard de Laboulaye proposed that France create a statue to give to the United States as a symbol of their friendship and common desire for liberty (freedom).
-Laboulaye hoped the French people would see this gift to the U.S. and they would be inspired to call for democracy in their country which was currently ruled by the oppressive (unfair) monarchy (kingdom) of Napoleon III.
+Around 1865, the Frenchman named Edouard de Laboulaye suggested that France make a statue to give to the United States as a symbol of their friendship and shared wish for freedom.
+Laboulaye hoped the French people would see this gift to the U.S. and they would be encouraged to call for equality in their country which was currently ruled by the unfair kingdom of Napoleon III.

 Edouard de Laboulaye